 Right to erasure

-GDPR introduced a right for individuals to have personal data erased (‘the right to be forgotten’), however the right is not absolute and only applies in certain circumstances.
+GDPR introduced a right for individuals to have personal data erased (‘the right to be forgotten’), however the right is not absolute and only applies in certain circumstances, which do not include when processing is carried out under ‘public task’, which is the lawful basis under which the CCS processes data.
+However, if an individual contacts the service to object to the processing of their data after they have used the service, and/or to request the erasure of their data from CCS, they will be advised of the consequences of erasing their information- i.e., that they will no longer be able to retrieve, access and update their Covid Status Certificate.
+If they wish to proceed, then their data may be erased by the CCS team.

 Right to restrict processing

 Individuals have the right to request the restriction or suppression of their personal data, however the right is not absolute.
-While individuals can request that CCS stops processing their data, data will be held as set out in number ‘d’ above.

 Right to data portability

 Individuals can ask CCS to share their information with another organisation (although this may not always be possible).
+This does not apply to CCS.

 Right to object

 Individuals have the right to object to the processing of their personal data, including when the lawful basis for processing is public task.
 However, this is not an absolute right, and processing can continue if there are compelling legitimate grounds for the processing, which override the interests, rights, and freedoms of the individual.
+In relation to the CCS, individuals chose to voluntarily apply to the service and provide their personal data.
+If they later object to the processing, then they will be advised of their right to erasure and the consequences of exercising this right (see ‘d’ above).

 Rights relating to automated decision-making